ONCHAN SCHOOL

 EviSense

-We use the EviSense platform for sharing photos, videos, and observations of our children learning, so parents can share in their child's day and see their progress.
+We use EviSense software for sharing photos, videos, and observations of our children learning.
+Parents have their own logins and are able to share in their child's day and see their progress.
 Parents are also encouraged to share photos and videos of their child's experiences at home.
-Sharing these successes means staff and families can combine their knowledge and achieve the best outcomes for the child.
+This collaboration sharing successes means staff and families can combine their knowledge and achieve the best outcomes for the child.

 Curriculum

 At Onchan SPC we use the EQUALS curriculum, a holistic curriculum designed to meet the diverse needs of our learners.
 The curriculum is divided into 4 pathways - The PMLD Pathway, Informal Pathway, Semi-Formal Pathway and Formal Pathway.
-Through getting to know our children individually, communicating with parents/carers, other agencies and professionals, we are able to assess our children and plan for their holistic development in a suitable curriculum pathway.
+Through getting to know our children individually, communicating with parents/carers, other agencies and professionals, we are able to assess our children and plan a comprehensive curriculum pathway which allows all children to reach their full potential.

 Pathways